KnowTheCode/Genesis-Developer-Starter-Lab/developers/README.md

 To see the entire lab series which built this child theme, go to: [Let’s Build a Custom Developer’s Genesis Starter Child Theme](https://knowthecode.io/labs-guide/lets-build-custom-developers-genesis-starter-child-theme).

-Note:  This is a starter theme meant to be extended and customized.
-It is based loosely on the Genesis Sample Child Theme.
+This child theme is yours.
+It's meant to be extended, customized, and changed to fit your needs.
+Make it your own.
+And then use it on every project.

 ## Features